augusto630/cmaker/README.md

 This is achieved by redirecting calls from the `main(...)` function to an object called `[project name]` where arguments can be parsed, as well as the initial logic for the application to be inserted.

-A simple header only file is also provided to facilitate release time asserts, see `release_assert.h` for more details.
+A header only file `release_assert.h` is also provided to facilitate release time asserts.

 ## Usage
 ```bash